-To foster acceptance and understanding of others, I’ve put together a list of my favorite tools and toys that celebrate diversity for preschool and kindergarten.
+Along with parents, it’s our job as teachers to foster acceptance and understanding of others.
+To you achieve that goal, I’ve put together a list of my favorite tools and toys that celebrate diversity for preschool and kindergarten.

 You should use a lot of these items in your classroom every day!
-It is crucial for every student to see people who look like them and reflect their culture all over your classroom in books, games, toys, and displayed on the walls of the classroom!
+Having these tools visible in your classroom shows that every person is valued and important.
+It is crucial for every student to identify people who look like them.
+Students love seeing things they can relate to all over the classroom in the forms of books, games, toys, and displays on the walls of the classroom!

-Favorite Diversity Tools and Toys for Preschool and Kindergarten
+Favorite Collections of Diverse Tools and Toys for Preschool and Kindergarten

 This set of puzzles includes an array of diverse families in puzzle form.
-There are 6 puzzles in this set just perfect for a classroom.
+There are 6 puzzles in this set; a perfect addition to a classroom.

-I love the shape of this puzzle.
+I love the shape of this puzzle and that the people of the world are holding hands in unity.
 It provides little learners with a little bit of a challenge!

 This puzzle has a variety of shapes that represent children and animals from continents around the world.
 It also comes with a storage case to keep everything in its place.